Jack Geran

 John Francis Geran (10 December 1929 – 20 June 2021) was an international motorcycle speedway rider from Australia.

 Speedway career

 Geran reached the final of the Speedway World Championship on two occasions: in the 1957 Individual Speedway World Championship and the 1958 Individual Speedway World Championship.

-In 1952 he joined Exeter Falcons and then rode in the top tier of British Speedway from 1952 to 1964, riding for various clubs.
+In 1952, Geran joined Exeter Falcons and then rode in the top tier of British Speedway from 1952 to 1964, riding for various clubs.